wjs018/rikka/README.md

 ### The `remove` Module

-If you want to not only disable, but purge a show and any references to it from the database, that can be done with the remove module and the Anilist id.
+If you want to not only disable, but purge a show and any references to it from the database, that can be done with the remove module and the AniList id.

 ```bash
 python src/rikka.py -m remove 154391